mcollina/tentacoli/README.md

 Sends a request to the remote peer.

-  * `message` is a standard JS object, but all streams contained in its `streams$` property will be multiplexed and forwarded to the other peer.
+  * `message` is a standard JS object, but all streams contained in its `streams` property will be multiplexed and forwarded to the other peer.
   * `callback` will be called if an error occurred or a response is available.
-The `res.streams$` property will contain all streams passed by the other peer.
+The `res.streams` property will contain all streams passed by the other peer.

 -------------------------------------------------------